-Soya milks are known to be lactose free, but are not specifically designed for feeding during diarrhoea, but rather for primary lactose intolerance and long term feeding.
-The same applies to the various Lactose Free (LF) formulas on the market.
-For the treatment of diarrhoea, a single week of lactose free feeds should be sufficient, after which the usual formula should be used again.
-These above-mentioned formulas do not have an adapted mineral, electrolyte and a carbohydrate profile to assist with rehydration and their taste has not been improved or modified to assist with overcoming loss of appetite.
+Soya milks are known to be lactose-free but are not specifically designed for feeding during diarrhoea, but rather for primary lactose intolerance and long-term feeding.
+The same applies to the various Lactose-Free (LF) formulas on the market (NAN LF, S26 LF, S26 Gold LF).
+For the treatment of diarrhoea, a single week of lactose-free feeds should be sufficient, after which the usual formula should be used again.
+These above-mentioned formulas do not have an adapted mineral, electrolyte and a carbohydrate profile to assist with rehydration and their taste has not been improved or modified to assist with overcoming the loss of appetite.

-While analysing all of the formulas on the shelf, I noticed a particular brand, which is especially for the dietary management of diarrhoea.
-This formula is not only lactose free to prevent any secondary intolerances as needed if baby has diarrhoea, but contains higher concentrations of relevant electrolytes (such as sodium, potassium and chloride) to allow for rapid rehydration as well as an optimal energy intake to help with weight recovery.
+While analysing all of the formulas on the shelf, I noticed Novalac AD, which is especially for the dietary management of diarrhoea.
+This formula is not only lactose-free to prevent any secondary intolerances as needed if baby has diarrhoea, but contains higher concentrations of relevant electrolytes (such as sodium, potassium and chloride) to allow for rapid rehydration as well as an optimal energy intake to help with weight recovery.
 After analysing the label, I decided to buy a tin and give it a try as my baby was coincidentally suffering from a bout of diarrhoea.
-Please remember that you should always consult your doctor, clinic sister or pharmacist for medical advice when your baby seems to be suffering with diarrhoea.
+I was impressed with the formula’s pleasant banana and apple taste, because usually lactose-free formulas and rehydrate solutions have a terrible taste.
+Yuck!
+This is a great feature of this formula and makes total sense to use since it would help stimulate the infant’s appetite, as babies usually do not want to consume anything during a diarrhoea episode.
+Please remember that you should always consult your doctor, clinic sister or pharmacist for medical advice when your baby seems to be suffering from diarrhoea.